malcolmsparks/clj-logging-config/README.md

 For filters and appenders the underlying logging event is converted to a Clojure map (with the original event bound to the <code>:event</code> key, should you need it)

-For completeness you can also set the additivity of the logger - the default is true but you can set it to false.
+For completeness you can also set the additivity of the logger - the default is false but you can set it to true.
 Addivity is described in the Log4J user-guide - so we won't repeat it here.

-    (set-logger! :additivity false)
+    (set-logger! :additivity true)

 It (almost) goes without saying that you can combine all these options together :-

     (set-logger! :level :warn
                  :additivity false
                  :pattern "%p - %m%n"
                  :filter (constantly true))